gruppe-i-co-design/paper/paper.md

 # Conclusion

 We found that the development efforts between software and hardware were particularly highlighted in our project due to lack of knowledge.
 However the extensive development activities are still a major factor causing hardware development to be more labor-intensive than software development.
-Further utilizing parallelism in hardware can substantially increase the speed of the algorithm, however, such implementations also require more hardware resources.
-Hence one has to make a trade-off between multiplexing the algorithm in time or in space.
+Further utilizing parallelism in hardware can substantially increase the speed of the algorithm at the cost of requiring more hardware resources.
+Hence there is a trade-off to make between multiplexing the algorithm in time or in space depending on the context of the application.

 # References {-}